 Chronic obstructive pulmonary disease (COPD) is an inflammatory respiratory disease that causes progressive damage and loss of the alveoli, the small air sacs we have in the lungs.
 It kills around 3 million people every year around the world.
 Patients are often given steroid anti-inflammatory drugs and / or oxygen therapy, treatments that can only slow the disease, but not stop it.
 And it is not easy to proceed with searches, because i lungs some mice (the quintessential laboratory animal) lack key features of human lungs.

-“COPD is a serious and prevalent disease, but we still don't know why or how some people are affected.
-The discovery of these new cell types can really accelerate the development of new therapies, ”said the co-author of the study.
-Maria Basil, MD, Ph.D., specializing in pulmonology.
+"COPD is a serious and prevalent disease, but we still don't know why or how some people are affected.
+The discovery of these new cell types can really accelerate the development of new therapies," said the study's co-author.
+Mary Basil, MD, Ph.D., specializing in pulmonology.

 RASC cells, the next steps